Duma arson attack

-The Duma village arson attack refers to the firebombing of a Palestinian family home in late July 2015 in the village of Duma, which resulted in the death of three people; 18-month-old Ali Dawabsheh was burned alive in the fire, while both his parents died from their injuries within weeks.
+On 31 July 2015, Israeli settlers firebombed a Palestinian family home in the village of Duma, killing three people; 18-month-old Ali Dawabsheh was burned alive in the fire, while both his parents died from their injuries within weeks.
 On 3 January 2016, 21 year old Israeli settler Amiram Ben-Uliel was indicted for the murder, along with an Israeli minor, for participation in planning the murder.
 In addition, along with two others, they were both charged with one count of membership in a terrorist organization.

 In 2020, Ben-Uliel was convicted of three counts of murder, two counts of attempted murder, three counts of arson and of conspiring to commit a racially motivated crime, as part of a "terrorist act".
 However, he was acquitted of the charge of being a member of a terror organization.
 He was sentenced to life imprisonment.

 Arson attack

 It emerged in investigations that the attack had apparently been planned in a cave called the "Red House" built from a previously existing Palestinian structure, on a site that was then turned into an Israeli outpost called Yishuv HaDaat.
 According to Rabbis for Human Rights, the state still plans to legalize this same outpost, though it was stolen through threats and violence from its Palestinian owners.

 On 31 July 2015, two family homes in Duma, a Palestinian village in the West Bank, were firebombed by masked attackers.
 According to all reports, the first house was empty and they then went to a second house, where 18-month-old Ali Sa'ad Dawabsheh was burnt to death; his parents and 4-year-old brother were critically injured and rushed to Israeli hospitals, the father died of his burns several days later.
 Five weeks later, the mother, Reham Dawabsheh, died of her injuries.

 According to local accounts, the family had returned home from a visit with relatives at around 1:30 AM, and sometime after they went to bed, between 2:00 and 4:00 AM, two masked assailants smashed windows and threw Molotov cocktails into the sleeping quarters.
 The IDF stated that windows had been smashed before the firebombs were lobbed in.
 Another report states that the house itself was doused and set alight.
 Neighbors stated that both parents emerged from their home enveloped in flames, and that two masked men were observed fleeing the scene.
 The news venue Haaretz, however, reported that the torched houses were in the middle of the town, such that it would not have been easy for outside intruders to "make a getaway."